juxor/afaq/markdown/secH2.md

-our battle to democratise and socialise the workplace, in our awareness of the importance of collective initiatives by the direct producers in transforming their work situation, we show that factories are not merely sites of production, but also of reproduction \- the reproduction of a certain structure of social relations based on the division between those who give orders and those who take them.
+our battle to democratise and socialise the workplace, in our awareness of the importance of collective initiatives by the direct producers in transforming their work situation, we show that factories are not merely sites of production, but also of reproduction - the reproduction of a certain structure of social relations based on the division between those who give orders and those who take them.
 Moreover, the structure of industry has developed to maximise profits.
 Why assume that this structure will be equally as efficient in producing useful products by meaningful work which does not harm the environment, society or those who do the actual tasks?
 A further aspect of this is that many of the struggles today, from the Zapatistas in Chiapas to those against Genetically Modified (GM) food and nuclear power are precisely based on the understanding that capitalist "progress" can not be uncritically accepted.
 To resist the expulsion of people from the land in the name of progress or the introduction of terminator seeds is not to look back to _"what had gone"_, although this is also precisely what the proponents of capitalist globalisation often accuse us of.
 Rather, it is to put **_"people before profit."_**

-That so many Marxists fail to understand this suggests that their ideology subscribes to notions of "progress" which simply builds upon capitalist ones.
+That so many Marxists fail to understand this suggests that their ideology subscribes to notions of "progress" which simply build upon capitalist ones.
 As such, only a sophist would confuse a critical evaluation of trends within capitalism with a yearning for the past.
 It means to buy into the whole capitalist notion of "progress" which has always been part of justifying the